FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 Global Uniform Infiltration
 ---------------------------

-The Horton infiltration editor can add global or spatially variable infiltration data to the INFIL.DAT file for infiltration curve numbers.
+The Horton infiltration editor can add global or spatially variable infiltration data to the INFIL.DAT file for.

 1. Set up the Global Infiltration first.
    Click Global Infiltration.